Jostyck9/Bomberman/README.md

 ## How to compile

 1. Create a **"build"** folder
-2. Execute the command : "cmake .. & cd .."
+2. Execute the command : "cd build && cmake .. && cd .."

 ## How to execute